uvarc/rc-website/content/userinfo/storage/research-standard.md

 Research Computing offers several budget options for storing public and moderately sensitive research data.
 Information Security at UVA provides details about [data sensitivity classifications](https://security.virginia.edu/university-data-protection-standards).

-The Research Value Storage provides users with a solution for research data storage and collaboration.
+The _Research Standard_ storage provides users with a solution for research data storage and collaboration.
 Members in the same group have access to a shared directory created by the team lead or PI.
 Group membership can be defined and managed through <a href="http://its.virginia.edu/mygroups/" target="_blank">ITS
 MyGroups system</a>.
-Value storage is mounted on the Rivanna HPC cluster and can also be accessed on a personal computer with an SMB mount, allowing for point-and-click file manipulation.
+Research Standard storage is mounted on the Rivanna HPC cluster and can also be accessed on a personal computer with an SMB mount, allowing for point-and-click file manipulation.

-If you are not a researcher, UVA ITS offers Academic Value storage for long-term storage of large scale data.
+If you are not a researcher, UVA ITS offers Value storage for long-term storage of large scale data.
 More information about ITS's various storage options can be found <a href="https://virginia.service-now.com/its?id=itsweb_kb_article&sys_id=2ca18093db7ac744f032f1f51d9619eb" style="font-weight:bold;" target="_blank">on their website</a>.

-# Request Research Value Storage
+# Request Research Standard Storage

-Research Value Storage can be requested for $45/TB/YR through our [**Storage Request Form**](/form/storage/).
+_Research Standard_ storage can be requested for $45/TB/YR through our [**Storage Request Form**](/form/storage/).
-Users can specify the size and name of the Research Value Storage directory and the name of an existing MyGroups group that can access the space.
-If the MyGroups group does not yet exist, please create one through the <a href="https://mygroups.virginia.edu/" style="font-weight:bold;" target="_blank">ITS MyGroups system</a> before filling out the value storage request form.
+Users can specify the size and name of the Research Standard Storage directory and the name of an existing MyGroups group that can access the space.
+If the MyGroups group does not yet exist, please create one through the <a href="https://mygroups.virginia.edu/" style="font-weight:bold;" target="_blank">ITS MyGroups system</a> before filling out the _Research Standard_ storage request form.

-When your Research Value Storage share is created, you will receive an email detailing your NFS mount `sammas.storage.virginia.edu:vol###`, where `###` refers to the specific volume number, and the SMB map `\\sammas.storage.virginia.edu\MyGroup_name`.
+When your Research Standard Storage share is created, you will receive an email detailing your NFS mount `sammas.storage.virginia.edu:vol###`, where `###` refers to the specific volume number, and the SMB map `\\sammas.storage.virginia.edu\MyGroup_name`.

-# Drive Mapping with Research Value Storage
+# Drive Mapping with Research Standard Storage

-Research Value Storage can be drive mapped on a personal computer to enable drag-and-drop file manipulation and transfer between your PC and your value storage share.
+_Research Standard_ storage can be drive mapped on a personal computer to enable drag-and-drop file manipulation and transfer between your PC and your value storage share.
 Detailed instructions for mapping network drives on Windows and Mac machines can be found on the UVa Research Computing [How To pages](/userinfo/howtos/storage/drive-mapping).

 # Data transfer